theodorewahle/workshop-ws-04-16-static-gen/README.md

 ### Mac

-1. In terminal, install Xcode command line tools: `xcode-select --install`
+1. In terminal, install Xcode command line tools: `xcode-select --install` :gem:

 2. You should have homebrew by now so we're not going over that

-3. Install Ruby `brew install ruby`
+3. Install Ruby `brew install ruby` :gem:

 4. Install Jekyll `sudo gem install jekyll` :gem: